seeker316/6502_emulator/6502notes.md

 it is jan 20 8:13 am and i am done with all the declarations and i've defined the instruction table which contains the op codes now iam going to start with the function definitions..............

+so it is jan 20 and 17:24 after seeing the above entry ....bruh i've wasted my full day is how i feel....that's way to slow....the progress is i've developed helper functions to load code in the memory, to fetch the instructions and execute them....now I think i am finally ready to start with function declarations :()